NygenAnalytics/CyteType/README.md

 ---

-**CyteType** is a Python package for automated cell type annotation of single-cell RNA-seq clusters using large language models.
+**CyteType** is a Python package for deep chracterization of cell clusters from single-cell RNA-seq data.
+This package interfaces with Anndata objects to call CyteType API.

 ## Quick Start